OliverMount/SourceImaging/README.md

 └── ibs0025
 ```

 3. Inside each ibsxxx directory, place a directory that contains raw data.
 For example, MRI scans from SKKU contained in a single directory that starts with the name HEAD.
 The HEAD directory contains raw data directories (T1/T2/DTI files).
-Place the HEAD directory inside the ibsXXXX directories, as shown for ibs0001 and ibs0002 below.
+Place the HEAD directory inside the ibsxxxx directories, as shown for ibs0001 and ibs0002 below.

 ```
 .